Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 The Cronomter app would probably be the best bet for someone looking for a free macro-tracking app that allows them to customize their own calorie and macronutrient goals.

-However, Cronometer won’t adjust your nutrition targets to keep you on track toward your goals, which limits its utility for users who don’t already know exactly how much they need to be eating.
+However, Cronometer won’t adjust your nutrition targets to keep you on track toward your goals, limiting its utility for users who don’t know exactly how much they need to eat.

 MacroFactor Comparisons